atWork Australia Indigenous Services

 How atWork Australia can help your organisation

-atWork Australia is committed to increasing Indigenous employment rates and we work with many culturally aware employers to develop tailored pre-employment assessment and training programs for Indigenous candidates.
+We are committed to increasing Indigenous employment rates and we work with many culturally aware employers to develop tailored pre-employment assessment and training programs for Indigenous candidates.

-- Cultural awareness training and support
+- Ongoing employer engagement and support

 - End-to-end recruitment services at no cost to you

-- Job-specific training packages to upskill candidates so they meet your workforce needs
+- Job-specific training packages to up skill candidates so they meet your workforce needs

 - Wage subsidies, where relevant